Space Cat, Prince Among Thieves

 The full story

 Turn off garbage collection?
 Surely, I must be crazy, right?
-Automatic garbage collection is important, right, they wouldn't turn it on by default if it wasn't!?
-Not really.
+Automatic garbage collection is important, right?
+They wouldn't turn it on by default if it wasn't!?
+Eh, not really.
+Not for you.
+I'm not being sarcastic.
+You just probably don't work at Meta or Microsoft scale.

 Garbage collection for git in most every use case just isn't worth it.
 That is unless you're very regularly committing very large files, and then orphaning those commits.
 I don't see that happening in most uses cases; garbage just doesn't build up that quickly in normal usage.